paulscode/windows_wsl_lightning/README.md

   ```
 - Select "File", then "Save", and close the editor
 - Click "OK"
-## STEP 6: Setup lightningd (in WSL)
+## STEP 5: Setup lightningd (in WSL)
+- In the task bar, search for and launch the "Ubuntu" app
-- Return to the WSL command prompt (should still be open from STEP 3)
+- Wait for the command prompt to finish loading
 - Enter the following commands:
   ```bash
   cd ~